Section 5 of Southern Illinois University Edwardsville’s Faculty Handbook states:

 -Keep IRIS updated on the status of your application.
 Even if it is unsuccessful, we are able to help with re-submissions.

--All IRIS Center users must turn in a signed copy of the Terms & Conditions of Use before they begin using lab equipment each academic year.
+-All student users of the IRIS Center must sign a copy of the Terms & Conditions of Use before they begin using lab equipment each academic year.